JoeLumbley/XInput/README.md

     LetterButtonsNeutral(i) = True
 Next
 ```
-- This loop sets the neutral states for all thumbsticks and buttons to `True` for each controller.
+- This loop sets all thumbstick axes and button states to neutral for all controllers.

 ```vb
 TimeToVibe = 1000 'ms